Ryomen-Sukuna/Kai/README.md

 + [TsunayoshiSawada](https://github.com/SawadaTsunayoshi) for make awesome bot like saitama
 + [Dank-Del](https://github.com/Dank-del) for SPB & NLP module & others
 + [Userbotindo](https://github.com/userbotindo) for misc
++ [HeLLxGodLike](https://github.com/HeLLxGodLike) for fix stickers search
-+ Well, it's all in the commit history
+Well, it's all in the commit history
 Feel free to open pull requests should any be missing.